 Is it illegal to run Wireshark on a public network?

 It isn’t illegal to run Wireshark on a public network.
 However, pay attention to the Terms and Conditions of the network you want to use Wireshark on.
-They may prohibit the use of Wireshark, in which case you could be banned from the network or even sued for using it.
+It may prohibit the use of Wireshark, in which case you could be banned from the network or even sued for using it.

 How do I view the MAC address of a received packet in Wireshark?